 Iquitos - Floating Market Of Belen

-To visit the Floating Market of Belen is to subject the five senses to a world of stunning stimulation.
-It is one of Iquitos’s most unique attractions and an essential stop before or after your Amazon riverboat cruise.
+To visit the Floating Market of Belen in Iquitos, Peru, is to subject the five senses to a world of stunning stimulation.
+It is one of Iquitos’ most unique attractions and an essential stop before or after your Amazon riverboat cruise.